Follow these deer hunting tips and you’ll be able to bag huge bucks year after year.

 41. Scanning think cover with a good pair of binoculars is a great way to spot a bedded buck.

 42. Leave your rangefinders in a handy spot in case you need them quick.
+The Nikon 8396 ACULON makes a perfect rangefinder for scouting and will last season after season.

 43. Use rangefinders to mark yardages around your tree stand prior to a deer coming in.